An eyewitness account to an event that changed history

-In a stunning parallel to our own times, this memoir of the late Sixties and early Seventies, Surviving: A Kent State Memoir, explores the turbulent era of the War in Vietnam, domestic violence, and a young woman’s triumph in face of great danger and great loss.
+In a stunning parallel to our own times, Surviving: A Kent State Memoir, explores the coming of age of a young adult.

-In an era as divisive as today’s, she witnessed one of the events that became a turning point in public sentiment toward the War in Vietnam.
-On May 4, 1970, Ohio National Guardsmen fired on students protesting the invasion of Cambodia, killing four students and injuring nine.
-Standing thirty yards in front of the Guard when they began firing, she escaped with her life.
+In an era as divisive as today’s, Patty witnesses one of the events that became a turning point in public sentiment toward the War in Vietnam.
+On May 4, 1970, Ohio National Guardsmen fired on students at Kent State, protesting the invasion of Cambodia and the Vietnam War.
+They left four dead and nine injured.
+Standing thirty yards in front of the Guard when fired, Patty’s story is one of survival.

 She heals in the weeks following May 4, as she awaits the birth of her baby.
 Her due date nears but problems arise as her husband becomes increasingly violent.
 Rejected by her family and without societal protections against marital abuse in place today, she is on her own.
 In an unexpected turn of events, she is freed from danger, only to have to learn to survive on her own.